-I can never resist a quick Asian inspired stir fry recipe.
-This simple to make Cashew Chicken is no exception!
-This post is sponsored by McCormick.
-See bottom of post for details.
+I can never resist a quick Asian inspired stir fry chicken recipe.
+This tasty Easy Cashew Chicken is no exception!
+Better than take out!

 I’d much rather spend the day dusted in flour and covered with chocolate drips preparing a decadent dessert than making dinner.
 I DO want to eat something spectacular for my evening meal, but my heart isn’t always into fixing a recipe with a multitude of steps.
 Thank goodness McCormick has come to the rescue.
 I selected their Sesame Chicken Stir-Fry Skillet Sauce in hopes of creating a quick dinner that would please my hubby’s picky palate.

-I briefly marinated the chicken while I prepped the other ingredients.
-A quick stir fry of the vegetables and chicken was done in a flash, then I added McCormick’s Sesame Chicken Stir-Fry Sauce to finish off the dish.
-It took me less than a half hour to have this meal ready and—drum roll—Bill gave it two thumbs up.
-So this cashew chicken was quick, tasty and a hubby pleaser.
+- It took me less than a half-hour to have this better than take out stir fry chicken ready and—drum roll—Bill gave it two thumbs up.
+So this cashew chicken was quick, tasty, and a hubby pleaser.
 Can’t beat that!

 - 1 tablespoon oyster sauce

 - 1 tablespoon dry sherry

 - 4 medium boneless, skinless chicken breasts, sliced into 1/4-inch-thick pieces

 - 1 red bell pepper, seeded and cut into 1/4 inch slices